Excel VBA Dictionary

 Dim DictResult As Variant

-Key is what the word we are adding is.
-Let’s add Mobile Phone name as “Redmi”.
+The Key is what the word we are adding is.
+Let’s add the Mobile Phone name as “Redmi.”

-Item is nothing but the definition to the word (key) we have added.
-In this definition of the phone is its price so I will add the price to 15000.
+Item is nothing but the definition of the word (key) we have added.
+This definition of the phone is its price, so I will add the price to 15000.

-Now for another variable “DictResult”, we will add keyword using “Dict” variable.
+Now for another variable, “DictResult,” we will add a keyword using the “Dict” variable.

-Key is the word we have created in the previous step i.e. name of the phone.
+The Key is the word we have created in the previous step i.e., the name of the phone.

 Now the variable “DictResult” has the item of the key we have added.
 Now show the result of the variable in the VBA message box.